dai-shi/react-compose-state/README.md

 Class-based components are powerful and you can mange lifecycles of components, but the state is one of what is required often, especially if using an external store (like Flux) is not an option.

-This package provide an easy way to add state to statelss components.
+This package provides an easy way to add state to statelss components.
 This avoids the use of `this` which is also known as thisless javascript.

 Install